2024 Election Schedule

 Voter Registration Guide

 To avoid long lines or possible lack of required registration documentation by those who have not previously registered and are registering at the polling locations on Election Day, eligible voters are encouraged to register to vote prior to an Election.
 Voters already registered in the City of Franklin are also encouraged to contact the City Clerk’s Office if your name has changed or you have moved within Franklin since you last voted in Franklin.
 Check your current registration information by contacting the Franklin City Clerk’s Office or access the information directly at MyVoteWisconsin.
 Residents that are not registered to vote in the City of Franklin can register online at MyVoteWisconsin or fill out the Voter Registration Application and instructions, which includes a section for changing information such as your name or address, and return it to the City Clerk's office.
 Qualified voters can register on Election Day at their correct polling location.
 Valid proof of residency is required, and the requirement for residing in a municipality prior to an Election is 28 consecutive days.
 Please refer to the Voter Registration Guide for complete details.

 Application for Absentee Ballot or request an Absentee Ballot through MyVote Wisconsin

-Following submittal to the Clerk's Office of a completed Application for an Absentee Ballot or request an Absentee Ballot through My Vote Wisconsin, registered voters can receive a ballot in the mail or can vote in person at the City Clerk's Office.
+Following submittal to the Clerk's Office of a completed Application for an Absentee Ballot or submittal of a request for an Absentee Ballot through My Vote Wisconsin, registered voters can receive a ballot in the mail or can vote in person at the City Clerk's Office.
 NOTE: Regular voters must provide a valid photo ID along with their request if one is not on file with your voter registration.